caveon/sei-messenger/README.md

 ### Include/Import the file

-You can include the package either by importing it or including it manually.
-The file does not use any export libraries and can be included plainly.
+You can import the package, or build the minified version yourself, or download it from us at: [http://caveon-public.s3.amazonaws.com/SeiMessenger.js](http://caveon-public.s3.amazonaws.com/SeiMessenger.js)

 Download and include: